-Jane Rosenblatt, Program Manager
+Paula Figueroa-Vega, Program Manager

-Briana Riley, Program Coordinator
+Lauren Belsky, Program Coordinator

-Moriah Kinberg, Community Outreach Coordinator
+Moriah Kinberg, Community Outreach Manager

-As Community Outreach Coordinator, Mo is responsible for New Jersey Future's outreach and engagement activities in several North Jersey urban communities that are currently dealing with flooding, health and redevelopment issues stemming from inadequate water systems.
+As community outreach manager, Mo is responsible for New Jersey Future's outreach and engagement activities in several North Jersey urban communities that are currently dealing with flooding, health and redevelopment issues stemming from inadequate water systems.
 Mo has community and campaign organizing experience, working with nonprofit organizations and labor unions.
 She has worked on campaigns from the ground up, ranging from transportation and education to food policy and environmental justice issues.
 She has effectively brought stakeholder groups together to form strong coalitions who have collectively passed legislation and won public policy changes.
 Email Mo or reach her by phone at 510-452-7178.